ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 ==================================================================================================================================================
-Step #10: Bonus Info!
+Step #11: Bonus Info!
 ==================================================================================================================================================
 1. GodMode:
 What if I told you there is such a thing as GodMode in Windows?
 Yes!
-Just like a video game where you can have access to every available option or make your character invinsible you can have access to all the Windows user features in one single screen.
+Just like a video game where you can have access to every available option or make your character invincible you can have access to all the Windows user features in one single screen.
 To do this:
 	a.
 In Desktop create a new Folder
 	b.
 Right click on it and copy and paste this: GodMode.{ED7BA470-8E54-465E-825C-99712043E01C}
 	c.
 Hit the Enter keys

 	These options are not Group Policy or Services options but user options.
 But it gives you even more control and modification of the OS.

-2. Stop Windows from Remembering:
+2. Stop Windows from Remembering stuff:
 This option can disable Windows from remembering files that were opened.

 	a.
 In the Search Bar type and run gpedit.msc
 	b.
 Open User Configuration > Administrative Templates > Start Menu and Taskbar
 	c.
 Double click on Do not keep history of recently opened documents and Enable this Policy

 --------------------------------------------------------------------------------------------------------------------------------------------------